gvwilson/thirdbit/src/fiction/iffy/1/index.md

 We're gonna have t' double up."

 Another minute, another minute—there.
-Edson handed her the ends of the parawing's tether lines.
+Benício handed her the ends of the parawing's tether lines.
 She clipped them onto the harness and handed it back to him.
 "I can't carry you, so you gotta carry me," she said, cutting off his protests.